dsNikhilds/Project_12-US-Accidents-Data-Analysis/README.md

 ### Data Analysis:

+#### I have not included all the figures and Insights below, look at the python notebook for everything.

 The Number column had almost 70% data missing, Precipitation(in) and Wind_Chill(F) also had >=30% data missing.
 Since, Number column (which shows the street number) had majority of its data missing, I dropped it.

 ### (a) City: